radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/alerts-settings.md

 When triggered, this alert displays on the Main Control Panel's Dashboard tab under  Active Alerts as "ALERT: <alert_name>” and triggers a [file alert](#file-alert-settings).
 If SMTP settings are configured, [email alerts](#email-alert-settings) can be triggered as well by adding EmailAlert to the Alert Output setting (click save if you modify alert output).

-### Global Synchronization Queue Size
+### Synchronization Queue Size

-To send an alert in the event of a global synchronization queue growing, configure a custom alert.
+To send an alert in the event of a synchronization queue growing, configure a custom alert.

 1. Navigate to the Main Control Panel (of the current leader node if you have a cluster deployment) > Settings tab > Monitoring > Custom Alerts (requires [Expert Mode](#expert-mode)).
 2. Select Custom from the Template drop-down menu.
 3. Select pipeline from the Monitoring Source drop-down menu.
 4. Click Add Filter in the sourceDn column.
-Enter the naming context corresponding to the source DN in your global sync topology and click Add.
+Enter the naming context corresponding to the source DN in your sync topology and click Add.
 5. Click Add Filter in the targetDn column.
-Enter the naming context corresponding to the target DN in your global sync topology and click Add.
+Enter the naming context corresponding to the target DN in your sync topology and click Add.
 6. Click Add Filter in the pipelineType column.
 Enter SYNC for the value and click Add.
 7. Click Add Filter in the propertyId column.
 Enter processorQueueSize and click Add.
 8. Click Configure Trigger in the Value column.